-Students can email their assigned counselor to schedule an appointment or come to our office during their lunch or advisory.
-In an emergency situation, students may obtain a pass from a teacher to see their counselor.
-Counselors will provide academic, emotional, and social support to students.
-College advisors will assist students with post-secondary career and college exploration and planning.
+Students can email their assigned school counselor to schedule an appointment or come to our office (Room 134) during their lunch or advisory.
+In an emergency situation, students may obtain a pass from a teacher to see their school counselor.

-Counselors are available for assistance in the following areas:
+School counselors are available for assistance in the following areas:

 - -Academic, Emotional, and Social Support

-- -Post High-School Career and College Exploration and Planning
+- -Post Secondary Exploration and Planning

-- -SAT/ACT Testing Information
+- -Referrals to behavioral health resources

-- -Financial Aid and Scholarships
+- -Referrals to community supports

-- -Naviance College Planning Tool
+- -Consultation and collaboration with all school stakeholders